wbamberg/persona-sumo/what-is-persona.md

 ## Use Persona with any modern browser ##

 Persona's not just for Firefox users.
 You can use Persona on the desktop with any modern version of Internet Explorer, Firefox, Chrome, Safari, and Opera.
 You can use it with the Mobile Safari browser on the iPhone and iPad.
-You can use it on Android phones with the built-in Android browser, Firefox, and Chrome.
+You can use it on Android phones with the built-in Android browser, Firefox and Chrome.